 - 4. For each additional identity: - a.
 Click Add.

 The available entries in the directory are restricted to the Organizational Unit of the operator and below.

-b.
-Use the LDAP browser to select the directory account for the user.
+- b.
+Use the LDAP browser to select the directory account for the user. - c.
+Select the required branch of the LDAP directory.